jsjoeio/joeprevite.com/content/2020-09-07-how-i-launched-my-first-product/index.md

 The #2WeekProduct Challenge is this:

 - asynchronous
-- join group of up to 10 people
+- group of up to 10 people
 - 14-day commitment
 - build your own product
 - sell for \$10 or more

 It's a fun way to make friends, help each other and learn about launching a real product.

-If that sounds of interest to you, sign up for my newsletter below to get updates on when the next one will be available!
+If that sounds of interest to you, sign up for my newsletter below to get updates on when the next one runs!

   </CallToActionDescription>
 </CallToAction>